Sylius/Sylius/docs/api/shipping_methods.rst

 .. note::

-    *ups* is just an example.
+    The *ups* is just an example.
 Your value can be different.

 Exemplary Response
 ^^^^^^^^^^^^^^^^^^